terminalvelocity/soil-cli/README.md

 ## Current Roadmap

-- Documentation
+- [ ] Documentation
+- [ ] Better Commands Feature in ES6 classes
+  - [ ] Include aliases and help output
-- Most Frequently Used CLI Functions
+- [ ] Most Frequently Used CLI Functions
-- Promisify all the things!
+- [ ] Promisify all the things!